percevalw/metanno/docs/tutorials/run-quaero-explorer.md

 #### 4) Instantiate the manager

-We create a [DatasetApp][metanno.recipes.explorer.DatasetApp] (a ready‑to‑customize recipe, you may also see it referred to as a "Dataset Explorer" in the docs).
+We create a [DatasetExplorerWidgetFactory][metanno.recipes.explorer.DatasetExplorerWidgetFactory] (a ready‑to‑customize recipe).
 Under the hood, it composes Metanno components such as [Table][metanno.ui.Table], [AnnotatedText][metanno.ui.AnnotatedText], buttons with a bit of app logic.

 ```python
 --8<-- "examples/quaero.py:instantiate"
 ```

-#### 5) Build the views
+#### 5) Build the views and define their interactions

 We define the views that will be rendered in the app.
 Each view is a component that displays a specific part of the data.